El Capitán Entrance Improvements Project

 California State Parks acquired the land that now encompasses El Capitán State Beach between 1953 and 1967; and the State Parks Commission classified El Capitán State Beach in June of 1962.
 The park and campground developments remain in the original 1978 configuration, thus the park suffers from outdated and inadequate facilities.

-The El Capitan Entrance Improvements Project provides solutions to these issues by widening the entrance road, replacement of the existing culvert with a more effective bridge model, and the replacement of two separate antiquated park entry buildings with one functional park entry kiosk.
-To accommodate the non-vehicular traffic now accessing the State Park entry, an improved ADA trail will provide a safe and greatly improved park experience.
+The El Capitán Entrance Improvements Project will adapt to park access patterns by widening the entrance road to reduce wait times and increase public safety, replacing an existing culvert with a more effective bridge and removing a fish barrier, and replacing two separate antiquated park entry buildings with one functional park entry kiosk.
+Additionally, to safely accommodate the pedestrian traffic now accessing the State Park entry, an improved ADA trail will provide an enhanced park experience.

 If you have any questions please contact the Channel Coast District at ChannelCoastInfo@Parks.Ca.Gov

 - Remove fish barrier along El Capitán Creek

 - Improve stormwater quality per Santa Barbara

 - Adapt to current and future access needs at

 El Capitán State Beach